A minor office reorg – part 2

 You'll notice I foolishly tried to use some command strips to hold up a power strip, USB hub, etc. on the back of the panel.
 That lasted all of about four seconds on that rough wood.
 So I drilled two holes to add some pegs on the back, painted the screw caps the same wall color, and coiled up this rat's nest of wires at left to hide everything behind the panel.
 I'm sure I'll get back to that at some point too, but it's actually not as bad as it used to be (part of the problem is I couldn't be completely without most of those cables for any length of time throughout this project).

 On the surface I added my (now spare) second standing mat and on top of this great gaming mouse pad to add extra cushion and dampening for keyboard and trackpad (maybe it will reduce wear and tear on the surface, too).
 Under that is this a more solid desk mat, with a front lip to protect the spot where I lean from wear and tear.

 I added the Cozoo under-desk headphone mount + USB hub – this gives me a great place to hide away and charge my headphones, and the grommet in the desk actually gives me a very easy way to run the USB cable over the back panel and to the USB hub behind.
 I used the 3M adhesive backing that it came with to stick it to the underside of the desk; if/when that fails, it has screwholes and came with two self-tapping screws.
 Clearly I'm not afraid to screw into the underside of the desk, but I recommend 1/2" as the longest screw you try.
 I only have two sets of Bose QC35 IIs because I used to keep one at work and one at home.
 Now my second is used exclusively for travel, and this is as good a home for it as any.

 The desk chair is a Staples Hyken – a sturdy, comfortable, affordable chair.
 It replaced a Herman Miller Aeron that didn't make the move from Rhode Island to Charlotte — it made sense at the time to sell that before the move, especially because the original point of moving here was to spend less time in my home office.
 It still worked out because I am not sitting all day like I used to, no matter what space I'm in.
-(Since posting, I've ordered these rollerblade wheel replacement casters, thanks to William Durkin, becasue they're quieter and won't scratch any floor.)
+(Since posting, I've ordered these rollerblade wheel replacement casters, thanks to William Durkin, because they're quieter and won't scratch any floor.)
 My VariChair, which adjusts easily in the range of 23" and 33" inches, gives me that middle ground "kind of lean on a stool" option, and I pull it out to the main desk at least once a week.
 It also acted as the surface for my trackpad during online meetings, where I need to mute and unmute often, while my desk frame was in limbo.

 The lighting I am very pleased with.
 The difference between night and day is, well, not night and day.
 The most noticeable differences are the floor and the window corner furthest from the main desk.
 Night is the top row, day is the bottom row: